 It seems a coincidence Merlin's 'Uncle' practices magic?
 Well maybe the reason Balinor loved Hunith was because of her family's connection to magic.
 I have found debate on what sort of relation Gaius is to Merlin but it seems Gaius is a relation of Hunith.

 Similar idea from the same Troper as last idea.
 Why does Uther allow someone he knows practised magic to work in the Court?
 Because Gaius may have given some help with the Purge.
 Before you point out Gaius didn't like the Purge perhaps he didn't realise how far Uther was prepared to go.
 He does point out Uther was able to bring peace to the land.
 And he helped Balinor escape.

-The foreshadowing of Kilgarrah's death is a clever bit of misdirection for the Genre Savvy, who are led to expect a big tearjerker dragon death scene in the finale, and therefore that Arthur doesn't get a tearjerker death scene, meaning he survives.
+The foreshadowing of Kilgarrah's death is a clever bit of misdirection for audiences, who are led to expect a big tearjerker dragon death scene in the finale, and therefore that Arthur doesn't get a tearjerker death scene, meaning he survives.
 Hah!

 The foreshadowing of the dragon's death alone is a bit tearjerking...but remember that dragons are very, very long-lived, and would have a very different perception of time.
 He says that he will die soon, but to him, "soon" could mean another ten, twenty, fifty, one hundred years.

 This Troper kicked herself when after three seasons, I finally twigged to it that everyone keeps mentioning that Gaius would "turn a blind eye" to whatever was going on because he is literally blind in one eye, look at the musculature on his face.